otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 which a party publishes to the server prior to the other party beginning the protocol run.

-// TODO: is the user profile published to the server too?
+// TODO: can the user profile be published to the server too?

 Parties must generate an user profile and publish it.
 A user profile contains the Ed448 long term public key, a shared prekey for offline conversations,